Last Updated on October 8, 2020

 2. Breakfast smoothies

 If you are not a morning person then a smart idea is to drink just a smoothie in the morning.
 This could be as easy as to mix several types of fruits together.
 My favorite fruits in this context are berries, which I have always at hand in my freezer.
-You can maximize the fiber content with the addition of oats and flaxseeds.
+You can maximize the roughage content with the addition of oats, chia seeds or flax seeds.

-Smoothie pros who love to experiment can even add vegetables and greens.
-Such a breakfast smoothie supplies besides of complex carbohydrates and dietary fibers, also proteins, calcium and magnesium.
+Smoothie pros, who love to experiment can even add fiber-rich vegetables and greens.
+Such a breakfast smoothie supplies besides complex carbohydrates and dietary fibers, also proteins, calcium, and magnesium.
 The result is a high fiber breakfast for weight loss.

 Click here for my nutrient loaded breakfast smoothie, which consists of 7 whole foods.

-With 1-2 slices of whole grain bread topped with a clean eating spread you ensure a simple and great start in the day.
-If you can't buy 100 % whole grain bread in your region consider baking your own loaf.
+With 1-2 slices of whole grain bread topped with clean spread ,you ensure a simple and great start in the day.
+If you can't buy 100 % whole grain bread in your region, consider baking your own loaf.
 Click through to my 3-minute dough recipe, consisting among others of whole wheat meal, oats and flax seeds: Whole wheat bread recipe

 4. Morning meal with eggs

 Fact is that animal-based foods don't contain any fiber per serving.
 The same is, of course, true for eggs.
 So it is no coincidence that I share mostly plant-based breakfast ideas with you.
 If you love eggs and miss them on my breakfast list you might want to combine them with fibrous green beans or black beans.